xavier-orcutt/boosted-forecaster/README.md

-# boosted-forecaster
+# TrialTranslator

 ## Introduction
-*Boosted Forecaster* is a web tool that risk stratifies patients with newly diagnosed metastatic cancer using a gradient-boosted survival model.
-It also provides survival estimates for novel therapies and compares it to randomized clinical trial results.
+*TrialTranslator* is a web tool that provides overall survival estimates for patients with newly diagnosed metastatic cancer.
+It also provides survival estimates for novel cancer therapies based on a patient's risk and biomarker status.
+This tool is intended to assist physicians with treatment decision-making for real-world oncology patients.

- See [here](https://github.com/xavier-orcutt/rct_generalizability_flatiron) for more information on model build and survival estimates.
+See [here](https://github.com/xavier-orcutt/TrialTransaltor) for more information on model build and survival estimates.

- *Boosted Forecaster* can be accessed at: [boosted-forecaster.com](https://www.boosted-forecaster.com)
+*TrialTranslator* can be accessed at: [trialtranslator.com](https://www.trialtranslator.com)